107208579/tracking/switches/README.md

 → NOTE: The following steps outlined are for flashing the CC2652 via macOS as host system<br />

-→ Connect the Zigbee adapter via USB and check if it was detected<br />
+→ Connect the Zigbee adapter via USB to your macOS system and check if it was detected<br />
 `sudo dmesg | grep AppleUSBCH`<br />
 *[1458325.212772]: IOUserSerial::AppleUSBCHCOM::<private>: 127 0x600002c9c058*<br />
 *[1458325.213170]: DK: AppleUSBCHCOM-0x100048d92::start(IOUSBHostInterface-0x100048d90) ok*

-→ Install python3 and pip<br />
+→ Install python3 and pip on your macOS system<br />
 `xcode-select --install`<br />
 `brew install python3`